phansch/Projects/README.md

 Mega Project List
 ========

+I'm using *Projects* to learn Ruby.

 Numbers
 ---------

 **Find PI to the Nth Digit** - Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.

-**Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
+**[Fibonacci Sequence](https://github.com/phansch/Projects/blob/master/Numbers/fibonacci.rb)** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.

 **Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.